Updated as at 28 August 2020. Updates will be made as we receive advice from the New Zealand Ministry of Health.

 Is the Sky Tower open?

-Yes, the Sky Tower will open at 12pm on 14 May 2020, however the Sky Deck (Level 60) will remain closed to ensure the safety of our customers and staff.
-Please refer to signage and if in doubt, speak to a member of staff.
+Yes, the Sky Tower will be in Alert Level 2 however the Sky Deck (Level 60) will remain closed to ensure the safety of our customers and staff.
 When visiting the Sky Tower in Alert Level 2, you’ll be able to visit the Main Observation Level (Level 51), Sky Café (Level 50) and the Gift Shop (Ground Floor).

 I had previously purchased a Sky Tower ticket; can I still use it?